ZebediahKillgrave/yabuf/app/papers/intro.md

 It took me a while to start because I wanted to build it by myself and I never found the time.
 The current code is opensource and avalaible on my [github](https://github.com/ZebediahKillgrave/yabuf).

 It's an extremely simple static blog using the Flask python framework, and I'm editing this current post in the beautiful github editor.
-I'm planning on adding new features in the coming weeks (months ?) and if you want to get the version without my blog posts check out the engine-x.x branches. (there is only the engine-0.1 branch for now)
+I'm planning on adding new features in the coming weeks (months ?) and if you want to use it just remove my posts in the app/papers/ folder.

 The blog will be about everything I get to touch, and that means python, raspberry, symfony, angular and many other things !